CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is heavily padded with generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that are not specific to cover letter drafting and waste significant token budget.
-The useful content—parameter definitions, usage examples, and output format—is buried among repetitive and circular cross-references.
-The skill would benefit enormously from stripping away generic scaffolding and focusing on the specific domain knowledge needed to generate quality cover letters.
+This skill is heavily padded with generic boilerplate (risk assessment, security checklist, lifecycle status, evaluation criteria, response template) that adds no cover-letter-specific value and wastes significant token budget.
+The useful content—parameter table, usage examples, and output format—is buried among repetitive and circular sections.
+The skill would benefit enormously from cutting 60-70% of the content and focusing on the concrete, actionable parts.

 Suggestions

-Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements) that don't contain cover-letter-specific guidance—these waste tokens on information Claude already knows or that belongs in project-level documentation.
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements) that don't contain cover-letter-specific guidance.

 DimensionReasoningScore